jagumiel/jagumiel/README.md

 - 📫 How to reach me: On my website you can find my contact info.
 Don't hesitate to mail me.
 I still have some social media accounts, but I am not using them anymore.

 ### 📚 Published Papers
-So far I have only published one article that is available in Open Access.
-I hope it will be the first in a list.
+I have published two articles in Open Access.
+Hope to continue writing and sharing my research:
 - 📄 <a href="https://doi.org/10.6036/10145">New generation of automotive mechanical and electronic components: technological challenges for suppliers.</a>
+- 📄 <a href="https://doi.org/10.3390/businesses2020018"> Introducing the Electronic Knowledge Framework into the Traditional Automotive Suppliers’ Industry: From Mechanical Engineering to Mechatronics .</a>

 ### ⚙️ GitHub Analytics
 This are my main languages, it's right.
 Anyway, don't trust this information completely yet, because I am trying to ignore the all the _C_ auto-generated code from my repositories.
 The language I use the most is _C_, but others like _VHDL_ or even _Java_ should have had more relevance than which I am showing at this momment.